 - Whether fault for the dog attack is challenging to prove

-- Whether you can settle out of court or have to go all the way to trial
+- Whether you can settle out of court or have to go to trial

 Out-of-Court Settlements Can Bring Closure Faster Than Lawsuits